You can save time and money when you buy medicine online or through a mail-order pharmacy. But is the seller legit? And are the drugs safe?

 If it's there, it means the site was screened and approved by the NABP.

 If an online pharmacy has ".pharmacy" at the end of its web address, it's OK to buy medicine there.
-Only outfits that follow the law are allowed to use it.
+Only outfits that follow the law can use that domain.

-Your online or mail-order pharmacy should be located in this country.
-Check if it's licensed or registered by the state where it's based.
+Your seller should be located in this country.
+Make sure the seller is licensed or registered by the state where it's based.
 To find out, go to the web site of the NABP.

 You should be able to talk with one on the phone, by email, or online, says Laura E. Knockel, PharmD, a clinical assistant professor at the University of Iowa.